Home > Lawson Centre for Sustainability > About the New Building

 Residence Space

-Addressing a range of student and community needs, the Lawson Centre for Sustainability will add approximately 350 residence beds in various types of accommodation, including single and double rooms as well as suites—a high portion of which are designed as barrier-free.
-The new building also includes designated residence lounges with full kitchens in each wing, as well as multi-purpose study and activity spaces.
+Addressing a range of student and community needs, the Lawson Centre for Sustainability will add approximately 342 residence beds in various types of accommodation, including single and double dorms as well as ensuite studios—15% of each room type are designed as barrier-free.
+The new building also includes designated residence lounges with full kitchens on every floor of each wing, as well as multi-purpose study and activity spaces.
 All residence areas of the building will be secured with key-fob controlled access.

 Academic Space